-The Marina Commercial Park is steeped in history, from its early beginnings in the 1860’s as a racecourse to its transformation into a prominent feature of Cork’s industrial landscape.
-The Marina Commercial Park opened in 1989, and today is home to 150 businesses, employing 1,500 people.
+The Marina Commercial Park is steeped in history, from the early beginnings of the site in the 1860’s as a racecourse to its transformation into an integral part of Cork’s industrial landscape, hosting the Cork Ford and Dunlop plants.

-The site remained idle until 1988, when Marina Commercial Park immediately caught the attention of many Corkonians whom had business ideas but found it difficult to find small premises to start-up, and soon after caught the attention of larger businesses.
-Hence, The Marina Commercial Park was born.
+The Marina Commercial Park immediately caught the attention of many Corkonians whom had business ideas but found it difficult to find suitable premises to start-up on flexible terms, and larger businesses looking for premises in a central location.

 Over the last 30 years, the Marina Commercial Park has grown and developed and is now home to over 150 businesses, employing over 1,500 people.

 Cork Docklands Redevelopment

 The redevelopment of the Cork Docklands and Marina Commercial Park is set out under the Cork City Development Plan.

 The vision is set to bring a new identity to the Docklands, looking to bring together a vibrant, innovative, sustainable and socially inclusive community, where people will live, work and socialise.

 The Redevelopment is zoned into different uses such as Community Gardens, Ford Square, District Centre, Residential, Commercial and River Lee Park.

 It’s exciting times for everybody involved, and we are looking forward to playing an important role in the redevelopment of the Cork Docklands.